 Foreigner Detention Centres (CIE)

 As already explained above in the General section on detention, there are 7 Centros de Internamiento de Extranjeros (CIE).
 These facilities are located in Madrid, Barcelona, Valencia, Murcia, Algeciras / Tarifa – Las Palomas, Barrancoseco – Las Palmas, and Tenerife – Hoya Fría.

 Police stations and CATE

 Persons arriving in Spain by sea and automatically issued with detention orders are detained in police stations for a period of 72 hours with a view to the execution of removal measures.
 Police stations in Málaga, Tarifa, Almería and Motril are mainly used for that purpose.

-As mentioned in Access to the Territory, in June 2018 the Spanish Government put in place new resources in order to manage arrivals and to carry out the identification of persons’ vulnerabilities in the first days of arrival.
+As mentioned in Access to the Territory, in June 2018 the Spanish Government put in place new resources to manage arrivals and to carry out the identification of persons’ vulnerabilities in the first days of arrival.
 Specific facilities for emergency and referral include the Centres for the Temporary Assistance of Foreigners (Centros de Atención Temporal de Extranjeros, CATE) and the Centres for Emergency Assistance and Referral (Centros de Atención de Emergencia y Derivación, CAED).
 While CAED are open facilities, CATE operate under police surveillance and persons cannot go out until they have been identified.
 As reported by the Spanish Ombudsman, CATEs are not properly regulated and do not fall under specific protocols, as they are considered as “extensions” National Police stations.

 Applicants at borders are also detained in ad hoc facilities during the admissibility phase and in any case for no more than 8 days.
 According to the OAR, operational transit zones are mainly those in Madrid Barajas Airport and Barcelona El Prat Airport, accommodating up to 200 and 10 people respectively.